 One of the most important but often overlooked elements of running a profitable business is planning how to manage data.
-Whether a business functions in the social space, as local merchant processing payments, or even as an API provider with a login portal, businesses handle mass amounts of data, and knowing how to handle this data is vitally important.
+Whether a business functions in the social space, as local merchant processing payments or even as an API provider with a login portal, businesses handle mass amounts of data and knowing how to handle this data is vitally important.

-Figuring out how to handle data in compliance with the law and with internal policy is called creating a Data Management Plan.
-While there are many very important aspects to a Data Management Plan, the three covered in this piece are of prime importance - Data Generation, Data Retention, and Data Deletion.
+Figuring out how to handle data in compliance with the law and with an internal policy is called creating a Data Management Plan.
+While there are many very important aspects to a Data Management Plan, the three covered in this piece are of prime importance – Data Generation, Data Retention, and Data Deletion.

-A business is going to generate data - this is a fact of life.
-No matter what kind of work the business is involved in, businesses will generate data, be it in the form of credit card numbers for customers making payments, contracts issued from other companies contracting for outsourced work, or even simple metrics generated through surveys and questionnaires post-check out.
+A business is going to generate data – this is a fact of life.
+No matter what kind of work the business is involved in, businesses will generate data, be it in the form of credit card numbers for customers making payments, contracts issued from other companies contracting for outsourced work, or even simple metrics generated through surveys and questionnaires post-checkout.

 A Data Management Plan is key to managing this influx.
-While other elements such as retention and destruction are also very important, generation is just as important, and should be considered by a handful of metrics - scope, purpose, and justification.
+While other elements such as retention and destruction are also very important, generation is just as important and should be considered by a handful of metrics – scope, purpose, and justification.

 For scope, consider this – should a credit card payment screen also keep the private address of the payee in the system?
 Many would say yes, especially for verification.
 However, is it important to keep the type of browser that was used, the type of computer, and the location of the user who made the purchase?
 Of course not – the scope is much too wide, and leads not only to legal questions, but to data that is simply unnecessary and, frankly, wasteful to process.

-This continues with purpose - what would the purpose of retaining that browser information be?
-It would make sense if the data generator was a questionnaire asking about user experience, as the experience could be tied to a browser, but otherwise does it make sense to keep that data, especially considering how much more it taxes the system?
+This continues with purpose – what would the purpose of retaining that browser information be?
+It would make sense if the data generator was a questionnaire asking about user experience, as the experience could be tied to a browser, but otherwise, does it make sense to keep that data, especially considering how much more it taxes the system?

-Finally, does the process generating the data have a justification?
+Finally, does the process of generating the data have a justification?
 If the scope is fine, and the purpose is fine, are you justified in your desire for this data in the first place?
 Is it right to invade the privacy of a user without notifying them, and more to the point, is it even legal?

 Data Retention is the process of keeping generated data in a secure, legal way.
 The problem with data retention is not necessarily in the retention itself – keeping data is pretty simple, and takes only a rudimentary knowledge of data backup procedures and basic hard disk striping to do.
 The problem comes in the legality of it all, and in the fact that not everyone agrees on this legality.